How to pee on the street…

 Transportation

 I detailed the Chinese Railways system in a previous post.
-The trains connect all China (even Lhasa, the capital of Tibet), they are cheap and always on time.
+The trains connect all of China (even Lhasa, the capital of Tibet), they are cheap and always on time.
 All main towns have modern subway systems and where this is not true, as in Hangzhou, they are building it.

 At night my favorite way to travel is by taxi.
-You find them everywhere and the price are quite affordable (about ten euros for an hour).
+You find them everywhere and the price is quite affordable (about ten euros for an hour).
 Also, during my (almost) two years in China I never met a taxi driver that tried to scam me.
 You only need to pay attention to the “black taxis” but they are usually quite easy to spot as they do not have “official” badges.

 Safety

-I’ve traveled around this country, often alone; I’ve crossed the back alleys of Shanghai, Pechino, Chengdu, Nanjing and Gunagzhou at four a.m.; I’ve argued in several clubs for “women matters” with quite annoying (AKA jealous) Chinese guys; and so on… I know these are not really “dangerous” actions, I’m not trying to appear as Indiana Jones.
-My point is that I’ve been around for a while and I NEVER had any problems: I never saw a bag snatch, nobody never tried to intimidate me for a dime (if you have ever been near The Central Station of Milan you know what I’m talking about, just to name a place).
-Even the fights in the clubs are quite rare, when compared with the ones you see in the West.
+I’ve traveled around this country, often alone; I’ve crossed the back alleys of Shanghai, Pechino, Chengdu, Nanjing, and Guangzhou at four a.m.; I’ve argued in several clubs for “women matters” with quite annoying (AKA jealous) Chinese guys; and so on… I know these are not really “dangerous” actions, I’m not trying to appear as Indiana Jones.
+My point is that I’ve been around for a while and I NEVER had any problems: I never saw a bag snatch, nobody tried to intimidate me for a dime (if you have ever been near The Central Station of Milan you know what I’m talking about, just to name a place).
+Even the fights in the clubs are quite rare when compared with the ones you see in the West.

 Now do not think China is the Fairy Kingdom, you need to be careful as everywhere else.
-However, the mainly risks here seem to be the classic scams for tourists that you can avoid with a bit of common sense.
+However, the main risks here seem to be the classic scams for tourists that you can avoid with a bit of common sense.

 “Police man” in Chengdu, the capital of pandas.